lungoruscello/Citibike-Sampler/README.md

 print(get_cache_dir())  # inspect the local cache location
 ```

-### Command Line
+### CLI

-Generate a random sample directly from the terminal:
+Generate a random sample of Citi Bike data directly from the terminal:

 ```bash
 cbike_sampler --start 2025-1 --end 2025-6 --fraction 0.01 --seed 42 --output sampled.csv
 ```

-This will create a *sampled.csv* containing roughly 1% of all trip records from the first half of 2025.
+This will create a *sampled.csv* file containing roughly 1% of all trip records from the first half of 2025.
 To store the
 sampling result as a Feather or Parquet file, simply change the suffix of the output filename accordingly (e.g.,
-*sampled.parquet*)
+*sampled.parquet*).

 ## Requirements